- WHY RFGEN?

 In more than 80 factories in 30 countries, Provimi manufactures animal feed concentrates, premixes, additives and specialties which are delivered to feed manufacturers worldwide.
 The Provimi company was formerly a decentralized organization.
 That was changed in 2007 when the organization chose the 'One - Provimi' strategy.
 Processes and systems are now gradually being unified and centralized.

 The Rotterdam head office has been working for years with satisfaction along with RFgen’s affiliated partner, Actemium.
 “Actemium has proven in the past they cannot only automate the process, but they can also add business logic to it.
 They could include the functionality we lacked in our previous ERP package.
 Furthermore, they have an organization that can handle a global roll-out.
-That is important because about every three months a new cluster of countries is going live on SAP including the shop floor automation consisting of the middleware application RFgen, Nicelabel and Metrack Manager.
-RFgen brings the ERP functionality from SAP to the shop floor, and Metrack Manager adds user management, logging and reporting capabilities to it,” Seali noted.
+That is important because about every three months a new cluster of countries is going live on SAP including the shop floor automation consisting of the middleware application RFgen, NiceLabel and MET/TRACK Manager.
+RFgen brings the ERP functionality from SAP to the shop floor, and MET/TRACK Manager adds user management, logging and reporting capabilities to it,” Seali noted.

 Provimi had four requirements for the Actemium solution: flexibility, manageability, scalability and performance.
-“We implement a standardized solution but local sites must have sufficient flexibility to do things in their own way.
+“We implement a standardized solution, but local sites must have sufficient flexibility to do things in their own way.
 Despite these required adjustments, the application must remain manageable.
 This should not lead to a monster of an application,” explained Seali.
 “Obviously the solution must be scalable.
 And perhaps the most important thing of all, the performance needs to be on a very high level.
 “It is unacceptable the production staff must wait for a label or a pick proposal.
 The problem is that manageability and performance are often contradictory to flexibility and scalability.
 It is a challenge to combine all four requirements.”

-Even with all of these factors, the result was successful.
-Actemium developed a blueprint that covered 80 percent of the needs of all sites yet left room for the individual sites to implement processes in a way most efficient to their operations.
+Even with all these factors, the result was successful.
+Actemium developed a blueprint that covered 80-percent of the needs of all sites yet left room for the individual sites to implement processes in a way most efficient to their operations.
 Because RFgen Mobile Foundations for SAP supported all of the critical business processes needed, it was decided to use it at the plant level to manage the barcode scanning and labeling systems.
 SAP runs on a centralized server where all sites login via a WAN connection.
 There is a real-time connection between RFgen and SAP.
-Should the connection fail in lesser technological countries such as Vietnam or Columbia, the factory is able to keep running on RFgen regardless.
+Should the connection fail in lower technological countries such as Vietnam or Columbia, the factory is able to keep running on RFgen regardless.

-Although the rollout in the first clusters was not entirely flawless due to the many dependencies, Seali is very pleased.
+Although the rollout in the first clusters were not entirely flawless due to the many dependencies, Seali is very pleased.
 Seali explained, “You know at the beginning you will encounter unforeseen difficulties because we were implementing SAP and the shop floor solution simultaneously.
 It required cooperation between RFgen, Cap Gemini (the implementation partner for SAP) and Actemium.
 That cooperation was very good.
 We always found a quick solution for issues and we learned from each implementation which made the next implementation a lot quicker.
 We ended up being perfectly on schedule.”